Saudi conquest of Hail

-Forced divorce and marriage
+Aftermath

-Abdulaziz imprisoned the Muhammad bin Talal Al Rashid and forced him to divorce one of his wives, Noura bint Sibhan, whom Abdulaziz then married.
-Abdulaziz soon divorced Noura and married Muhammad's daughter Jawaher from one of his other wives.
+Following the surrender, Ibn Saud imprisoned Muhammad bin Talal and compelled him to divorce one of his wives, Noura bint Sibhan, whom Ibn Saud subsequently married.
+Ibn Saud later divorced Noura and went on to marry Jawaher, a daughter of Muhammad from another of his wives.

 Naming

-The Emirate of Jabal Shammar had its capital in the city of Ha'il, and was also known as the "Emirate of Ha'il".
-The Conquest of Ha'il is also often mistakenly labeled as the Second Saud-Rashidi War.
+The Emirate of Jabal Shammar had its capital in the city of Hail, and was therefore also referred to as the "Emirate of Hail".
+The Saudi conquest of Hail is sometimes incorrectly identified as the Second Saudi–Rashidi War.